MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/requisition-management.md

 If you haven't interacted with the requisition, and you don't know the exact number, you can search for a requisition.

-1. Select the **funnel icon**, to open the requisition search screen.
+1. Select the **funnel icon** to open the requisition search screen.
 On the screen, you can search by any individual field or a combination of _Requisition Number_, _Vendor_, and _Date Range_.
 :::image type="content" source="media/requisition-management/req-search.png" alt-text="Search for a requisition screen.":::
 1. Enter your selection criteria in the fields.
 1. Select **Search** and your results will be displayed.